Affordable Natural Mattresses

 So Jeff and Alex went to work.
 They assembled a small team with a deep expertise in technology, design, manufacturing, marketing and customer service to create their first product and build their brand.
 They are not venture-funded or infused with loads of cash from outside investors, like so many of the other companies.
 Instead, they used their own money to design an honest product that’s unlike almost everything else in the marketplace.
 And they called the core product and the company, Avocado Green Mattress.

-Fast forward to today: Their Avocado Green Mattress is handmade in sunny California with natural and organic materials, to include 100% natural latex from tree-tapped and sustainable sources, 100% natural Joma® New Zealand Wool, and certified organic cotton.
-It also features up to 1,330 fabric-encased innersprings made from recycled steel, with support in zones for proper shoulders, hips and back support.
+Fast forward to today: their Avocado Green Mattress is handmade in sunny California with natural and organic materials, and includes 100% GOLS certified organic latex and 100% GOTS certified wool and cotton.
+It also features up to 1,414 fabric-encased innersprings made from recycled steel, with support in zones for proper shoulders, hips and back support.
 Every Avocado ships compressed in a box, and comes with free shipping, free returns, a 100-night sleep trial and a 10-year non-prorated warranty.
 They even offer optional in-home setup and removal of your existing mattress.

 But what’s disrupting the market is what’s not included: no petroleum-based polyurethane foams, no toxic flame retardants, no chemical adhesives, and no industrial chemicals are used.
 It’s about as natural, non-toxic and eco-friendly as they can make it.
 And it’s surprisingly affordable, with prices starting at just $959.